 If your catalytic converter needs replacing, one of the problems below most likely contributed to its failure:

 A number of problems could occur to the catalytic converter as the result of an engine that is out of tune.
 Any time an engine is operating outside proper specifications, unnecessary wear and damage may be caused to the catalytic converter as well as the engine itself.
-The damage is often the result of an incorrect air/fuel mixture, incorrect timing, or misfiring spark plugs.
 Any of these conditions could lead to a catalytic converter failure or worse.

 Excess Fuel Entering Exhaust

-The fuel that powers your vehicle is meat to burn in the combustion chamber only.
+Fuel is meant to burn in the combustion chamber only.
 Any fuel that leaves the combustion chamber unburned will enter the exhaust system and light-off when it reaches the catalytic converter.
-This can super-heat the converter far above normal operating conditions and causes a converter meltdown.
-Possible causes are an incorrect fuel mixture, incorrect timing, corroded spark plugs, a faulty oxygen sensor, sticking float, faulty fuel injector or a malfunctioning check valve.
+This can over-heat the converter far above it’s normal operating conditions and cause a converter meltdown.

-Oil or antifreeze entering the exhaust system can block the air passages by creating heavy carbon soot that coats the catalyst.
-These heavy carbon deposits create two problems.
-First, the carbon deposits prevent the catalytic converter from reducing harmful emissions in the exhaust flow.
-Second, the carbon deposits clog the pores in the catalyst and block exhaust, increasing backpressure and causing heat and exhaust to back up into the engine compartment.
+- the carbon deposits clog the pores in the catalyst blocking it, increasing backpressure and causing heat and exhaust to back up into the engine compartment.
 Your engine may actually draw burnt exhaust gases back into the combustion chamber and dilute the efficiency of the next burn cycle.
 The result is a loss of power and overheated engine components.
-Possible causes are worn piston rings, faulty valve seals, failed gaskets or warped engine components.

 Oxygen Sensor Not Functioning Properly